eknight22/ebay-listing-creator/README.md

 - **Flask**: Python web framework for the backend
 - **OpenAI API**: For Vision-based image analysis
+- **eBay API**: For direct listing creation and OAuth authentication
 - **Bootstrap 5**: For responsive UI components
 - **JavaScript**: For dynamic frontend functionality